rei/rei-cedar-docs/docs/patterns/notifications/README.md

   - Correctly filled out user provided data in a form that contains errors **SHOULD** remain populated post-submit.
   - Confirm successful submission of data.
   - Provide an explanation to the user when the submit button is not available
+- **Should Not**
+  - rely solely on visual cues to indicate an error
+  - alter the user provided input to make it validate without providing the user with a validation message conveying this change
 ##### Role status or aria-live

 -  **Should Not**